Hollow Bastion, Re-Revisited

 When you hit the Borough, you’re attacked, but not just by the Heartless.
 The Claymore also comes after you, and remains hostile in every fight that follows!
 To make matters even more confusing, you’re jumped by Strafers, a Space Paranoids Heartless.
 This is actually quite shocking: even in KH2, which likes to mix up Heartless at random, these neon-dressed Space Paranoids Heartless look out of place in the real world.
 You get the Space Paranoids battle theme just to drive things home.
 Yuffie comes for you after the fight, and hurries you inside, implying the whole town is under siege.
 Goofy asks her: “Didn’t that Heartless look like the ones from Tron’s world?”
 Goofy, how could she possibly answer that?
 It may be that he’s talking to Sora, but like the 100 Acre Wood scene between Pooh and Piglet, that’s not the way he’s facing!

 Inside Merlin’s place, Yuffie and Merlin are shouting at Cid to finish something on the computer.
 It seems Tron wasn’t able to handle the MCP on his own, and the MCP has won out.
 We get a flashback, and see Leon going down the elevator in the computer room to look at that giant machine we saw from the platform.
 There, he sees the MCP is assembling Heartless.
-This room is the machine that created the Emblem Heartless in the first place.
+This room is the machine that Xehanort used to create the Emblem Heartless in the first place!
 Uh oh.
-Leon, uh, probably should have accounted for the doomsday machine.
+We, uh, probably should have accounted for the doomsday machine.

 It is kind of laughable that this gargantuan room is the place KH1 addressed as “Ansem’s little Heartless machine,” but I think KH2 is in the right here.
 True, it seems the Emblems can reproduce in their own way, but I feel more comfortable if the infestation started on a large scale rather than a laboratory scale.
 Invasive species are one thing, but the Emblems are all over the universe now, not a continent or planet!
 On a related note, isn’t it funny to think this is an optional world?
 Let’s be honest, the MCP is now in control of one of the greatest weapons in existence.
 Disney once made an entire movie out of the threat of this plot: The Black Cauldron.
 If only for the length of the world, the MCP is arguably a greater threat than the Organization – but given the Organization benefits from your killing Emblems, I’m sure they’re happy to let him run amok!